mayeranalytics/nanopage/content/pages/documentation/page.md

 - Every deployment requires re-compilation and copying of the executable
 - Content resides in RAM, hence *nanoPage* is not suitable for websites with large static content.

+### Why Markdown?

+When it comes to content editing in a CMS there are effectively three choices.
+Straight HTML gives you total control, but structure elements such as lists and tables are cumbersome.
+Then there are the [wysiwyg](https://wordpress.org/plugins/tags/wysiwyg/) editors such as *TinyMCE* or *CKEditor*.
+They are user friendly but require clicking around in a GUI which slows down the editing process.
+Lastly, there are the markup languages such as *BBEdit* and *Markdown*.
+They strike a good balance between typing speed and flexibility.
+In the case of *Markdown* there are a lot of excellent editors available, free and for-pay, and it is easy to learn.
+See the demo page on [nanopage.li](http://nanoplage.li/demo).  *Markdown* is also used for editing user content on sites like [Stackexchange](https://stackexchange.com/) or [Github](https://github.com/).
+From an implementation point of view, *Markdown* is supported by the wonderful [pandoc](https://hackage.haskell.org/package/pandoc) package which opens many possibilities for extending the standard *Markdown* syntax to cover some flavours that are supported by some of the Editors.
+See the section ["Markdown Editors"](#markdown-editors) below for more.

 <a name="CMS"></a>
 ## CMS